 All you gotta tell me now is why why why why

-- The Beastie Boys "Sabotage" song contains an epic one from the King Ad Rock
+- The Beastie Boys song "Sabotage" contains an epic Metal Scream one from the King Ad Rock.

 - In the musical Merrily We Roll Along, at the end of the 1976 scene, Frank's life has been ruined.
 He stands alone in his Bel Air mansion, and screams, "WHYYYY??!!"